Termites in Palm Trees [Signs of Them + Treatment Options]

 How to treat a palm tree stump for termites

-To exterminate termites in a tree stump you can use Dominion 2L insecticide.
+To exterminate termites on a tree stump, you can use Dominion 2L insecticide.
 Drill some injection holes and pour Dominion 2L into the palm stump, letting it seep in.
-You can also dig a trench around the stump (though roots will make this difficult) and pour Dominion 2L into the trench to get to subterranean termite colonies in the soil near the palm stump.
+You can also dig a trench around the stump (though roots will make this difficult) and pour Dominion 2L into the trench to reach subterranean termite colonies in the soil near the palm stump.

 Leave a Comment